Are you constantly wondering what the best chatbot marketing campaigns are?

 Anand Arivukkarasu, Product Growth Manager at Facebook, shared at Conversations Conference audience last week that 64% of people would prefer to message vs. talk on the phone or email a business.

 With consumer expectations and Facebook Ad costs on the rise, Messenger bots and software like ManyChat let us tap into this lovable communication channel.

 But making a bot and throwing it on your website or Page isn’t the answer.
 You want to build your bot to be less “bot-y” and more chatty.
 It’s all about the conversation and your chatbot to market like a human — not an intrusive robot.

-Use these 5 chatbot marketing techniques below to turn traffic into customers faster.
+Use these 5 chatbot marketing campaigns below to turn traffic into customers faster.
 And hey, most of these techniques are old hat.
 So it’ll feel like your not banging your head repeatedly against a wall.

 What is chatbot marketing?

 Chatbot marketing is a strategy for getting people interested in your product or service through human-like conversation.
 A marketing chatbot helps companies stay connected with customers, streamline service processes, and improve profitability.

 When people talk about chatbots, they are usually referring to an AI-powered chat platform, a tool that is used for lead generation, sales, productivity, and more.
 The goal of chatbot marketing is pretty simple: automate customer relationships.

 In a Nielsen study commissioned by Facebook, results showed…

 - 63% of users said their messaging with businesses has increased over the last two years